ibm-cloud-docs/cloud-logs/indexing_mapping.md

 When you search in {{site.data.keyword.frequent-search}}, log records that include a mapping exception can be searched by using a free text query for fields that are not indexed and by using key:value pairs of fields that are indexed.

 If you have a data bucket associated to the instance, you can search logs through **All Logs**.
 You can search by using a free text query or by using key:value pairs.

+## Alerting
+{: #indexing_mapping_alert}

+Alerting is not affected by data mapping exceptions and will continue to be triggered as normal.